 AHCT follows the standard regarding accreditation that is in place for the FFMs.
 Issuers will be asked to provide information about their accreditation status to determine if the standard in 45 C.F.R. §155.1045(b) is met.

-This information will be verified with the indicated accrediting entity.
-For certification in the 2018 benefit year, the National Committee for Quality Assurance (NCQA), URAC, and the Accreditation Association for Ambulatory Health Care (AAAHC) have been recognized by CMS as accrediting entities for the purpose of QHP certification.
+For certification in the 2019 plan year, the Accreditation Association for Ambulatory Health Care (AAAHC), the National Committee for Quality Assurance (NCQA), and URAC have been recognized by CMS as accrediting entities for the purpose of QHP certification.